Jungjee/spoofceleb/index.md

 The SpoofCeleb dataset is available to download under a Creative Commons Attribution 4.0 International License.
 The copyright of the human speech files remains with the original owners of the video.

 # Publication

-Please consider citing the below papers if you make use of the SpoofCeleb dataset.
+If you find the SpoofCeleb dataset useful in your research, please consider citing the following paper:

 ```bibtex
 @article{jung2024spoofceleb,